lomax715/bitmap-transformer/README.md

 Bitmap Transformer
 ===

-A simple bitmap transformer created as a project for Alchemy Code Lab, offering color inversion and two grayscale filters for 24-bit-per-pixel bmp files.
+bitmap-transformerjk is a simple bitmap transformer created as a project for Alchemy Code Lab, offering color inversion and two grayscale filters for 24-bit-per-pixel bmp files.

 ## Contributors
 Keli Hansen and Jack Lomax